The small town of Farnham in Surrey: a documentary

 I liked Vigo’s idea of putting a way of life up for critical scrutiny – and I thought that it might be possible to document Farnham in ways that might go some way towards raising critical questions about its identity and ethos and which begin to hint at the way of life of its inhabitants.
 [One crude and overly obvious way of doing this would be to photograph the expensive cars and their personalised number plates in the Waitrose car-park and place these alongside images of the down-at-heel people who linger at bus-stops or eke out their days in one or two of the town’s down-market cafes; or, the same point would be made by photographing the have-it-all mansions in the area known as South Farnham in contrast to some of the terraced houses on housing estates to the North or West of the town.
 This probably needs to be done if I were to remain faithful to Vigo’s remark.]

-So, in response to my dissatisfactions with the narratives about Farnham, four years ago I began an inquiry in which I set out to make sense of the town.
+So, in response to my dissatisfactions with the narratives about Farnham, some years ago I began an inquiry in which I set out to make sense of the town.
 I tried to follow Jan Morris’s advice that the best way to understand an urban environment is to be ‘present’ and alert to the data of the senses.
 I used a relatively simple camera and made a few notes in the search to discover a way of presenting Farnham as a small town that would do justice to its character, to its contradictions and tensions and its moods and values.
 I wanted to be critical too.
 (Some of the text which accompanies the photographs has an undisguised critical tone.)
 I also wanted to draw from theory – and to recognise that it is largely through developments in technology that the broad aspects of social and individual change are wrought.
 Nothing is immune to technological development.
 (One of the reasons that people rarely appear in the photographs is that, because of the new technologies, they are often ‘somewhere else’.)
 The following 25 black-and-white photographs represent 25 tiny case studies that, taken together, tell a descriptive story of this West Surrey town.
 One aspect of their apparent ordinariness is that they suggest a contrast between the external world (familiar and unexciting) and the inner psychological world of Farnham’s residents – a world that is full of images, currents of emotions and problems to be solved.
 At present the photographs serve as a summary statement of a work in progress.